Drugs and Sleep

 - Diet pills

-- Attention deficit/hyperactivity disorder medications
+- Attention deficit hyperactivity disorder stimulant medications

 - Some antidepressants